sigven/oncoEnrichR/pkgdown/index.md

 -   Which protein complexes involve proteins in the query set?
 -   Which subcellular compartments (nucleus, cytosol, plasma membrane etc) are dominant localizations for proteins in the query set?
--   Are specific tissues or cell types enriched in the query set, considering tissue/cell-type specific expression patterns of target genes?
 -   Which protein-protein interactions are known within the query set?
     Are there interactions between members of the query set and other cancer-relevant proteins (e.g. proto-oncogenes, tumor-suppressors or